YibinWu/Works-Show/README.md

 <br/>
 I believe it is an interesting and exciting direction to research multisensor fusion navigation for mobile robots.
 Although abundant related works have been proposed and many problems have been solved well, challengies are existed such as building and reusing long-term map, V-SLAM (VI-SLAM) in large scale area, indoor and outdoor continuous decimeter-level positioningand and so on.
 Following are some materials summarized by myself when learning V-SLAM.

-***Introduction of EPnP*** in the repo is an introduction of the EPnP algorithm with detailed equations derivation which is proposed by Computer Vision Laboratory at EPFL.
+***Introduction of EPnP*** in the repo is an introduction of the EPnP (proposed by Computer Vision Laboratory at EPFL) algorithm with detailed equations derivation.
 <br/>

-***Equations Derivation of VINS-Mono*** is an analysis of the [VINS-Mono](https://github.com/HKUST-Aerial-Robotics/VINS-Mono) (a monocular-VIO system) with detailed equations derivation which is proposed by Aerial Robotics Group at HKUST.
+***Equations Derivation of VINS-Mono*** is an analysis of the [VINS-Mono](https://github.com/HKUST-Aerial-Robotics/VINS-Mono) (a monocular-VIO system) with detailed equations derivation which is .
+***Equations Derivation of VINS-Mono*** is an analysis of the [VINS-Mono](https://github.com/HKUST-Aerial-Robotics/VINS-Mono) (a monocular-VIO system ) with detailed equations derivation and extended analysis.